cuzy-app/external-websites/docs/README.md

   - external website is embedded in Humhub
   - Humhub addons are embedded in external website
 - Space's contents redirected to external website
-- Humhub embeded in an external website
+- Humhub embedded in an external website

 ## Usage